 The hunt for a home should be exhaustive and thorough, the fruits of which will determine where an expat spends most of their time.
 Besides being sure about a property before signing on the dotted line, it's also important to reconnoitre the area to make sure it suits the expat's lifestyle before settling.

 Renting accommodation in Singapore

-New arrivals in Singapore tend to rent rather than buy, as rules and regulations make it nearly impossible for foreigners to purchase a property.
+New arrivals in Singapore tend to rent rather than buy, as rules and regulations make it extremely difficult and costly for foreigners to purchase property.
 A popular route for expats going about the process on their own is to rent a short-term serviced apartment while checking out an area and deciding on long term accommodation.
-This isn’t strictly necessary, though, and with a good agent, long-term rentals can be secured without the need for temporary accommodation.
+This isn’t strictly necessary though, and with a good agent, long-term rentals can be secured without the need for temporary accommodation.

 Apartments, condos and bungalows can be rented furnished or unfurnished – it really comes down to the tenant, and whether they have the capacity and desire to ship furniture from their home country.

 Making an application

 Having found a suitable place in a suitable neighbourhood, expats will need to inform the landlord of their interest as soon as possible seeing as, in a city short on land and high in population, there are likely to be many interested parties.